Edinburgh Doctoral College Scholarships

 - Level of stipend

-The level of stipend awarded to eligible Students will be at least equal to the UKRI minimum rate for the relevant academic year (£15,285 for 2020/21).
+The level of stipend awarded to eligible Students will be at least equal to the UKRI minimum rate for the relevant academic year (approx 18,622 for 2023/24).
 The precise value will be determined by the School/Institute or Deanery.

 The period of a Student’s support can be extended in line with the UKRI Terms and Conditions, to offset a period of absence for maternity leave, shared parental leave, adoption leave, absences covered by a medical certificate and extended jury service.
 The total period of an agreed extension should not normally exceed 12 months during the lifetime of an award.